shounic/docs/acaw2info.md

 ======= misc item stuff =======

+equipping 3 gunslingers does not equal 3 mini sentries

 eureka effect on non engies is activated by taunting

 1 eyelander = heads stack up to 4.
 2 eyelanders = heads stack up to 8.
 3 = 12. each head grants +15 hp and +8% speed (basically)

+any resistances and items generally stack, ie multiple shields or shields with fist of steel, etc

 heads remain shared between "heads weapons" as it is in the base game